rukai/not-webusb-rs/readme.md

   * Remove all possible panic paths
   * Fix demos getting stuck after an exception.
 * Internal cleanup
-  * Better seperate U2F vs CTAP vs user data layers
+  * Better separate U2F vs CTAP vs user data layers
 * I would love for this project to have a recommended webusb implementation of the fido client protocol, allowing browsers with webusb support to avoid the "touch your security key" pop ups, while keeping fido as a fallback protocol.
 I have no immediate plans to implement this however.
 * Long message on chrome + windows has invalid characters at the end
 * Improve handling with an actual FIDO key plugged in at the same time.